EthanNgit/NutritionProject/README.md

 * V: 0.3.1.1 Switched completely to scalable dp units (I found out the hard way), also started hosting db on droplet.

 ## Past versions
+> Documentation of each git release is contained and stored.

 <details><summary>History</summary>
  <details><summary>V3</summary>
   <ul>